CLSxSH7/encryption-identifier_hash-checker/README.md

 # Encryption Identifier and Hash Checker

-This script helps identify the type of encryption or hash of a given text input.
+This application helps identify the type of encryption or hash of a given text input.
 It supports detection of Base32, Base64, Caesar Cipher, and various hashing algorithms.

 ## Usage